Last Updated on April 18, 2022

 What is the Korean Demilitarized Zone (DMZ)?

 The DMZ tour is completely safe and many tourists have experienced it without complications.
 However, you can feel the tension on the border with the tanks, landmines, and intimidating soldiers with black sunglasses and guns who always seem to be ready to attack.
-There have been many unfortunate incidents and events on the DMZ border which almost led to a possible war again.
+There have been many unfortunate incidents and events on the DMZ border that almost led to a possible war again.

 Things to consider when booking the DMZ Tour